-Table 1-1 outlines the structure of the Fitzroy River turtle SMP.
+Table 1-1 outlines the structure of the Fitzroy River turtle and white-throated snapping turtle SMP.

-Table 1-1 Structure of the Fitzroy River turtle SMP
+Table 1-1 Structure of the Fitzroy River turtle and white-throated snapping turtle SMP

-Section Heading Description of section contents 1 Introduction Background to the Project and the Fitzroy River turtle SMP 2 Regulatory framework Commonwealth, State and local government legislation and policy relevant to the Fitzroy River turtle SMP 3 Species overview Information on the biology of the Fitzroy River turtle including distribution, habitat, nesting, ecology and primary threatening processes 4 Potential impacts Information on the potential impacts to the Fitzroy River turtle as a result of the construction and operation of the Project 5 Management plans Management and mitigation measures designed to avoid and, if this is not possible, minimise potential impacts to the Fitzroy River turtle during the planning and design, construction, and commissioning and operation phases of the Project.
+Section Heading Description of section contents 1 Introduction Background to the Project and the Fitzroy River turtle and white-throated snapping turtle SMP 2 Regulatory framework Commonwealth, State and local government legislation and policy relevant to the Fitzroy River turtle and white-throated snapping turtle SMP 3 Species overview Information on the biology of the Fitzroy River turtle and white-throated snapping turtle including distribution, habitat, nesting, ecology and primary threatening processes 4 Potential impacts Information on the potential impacts to the Fitzroy River turtle and white- throated snapping turtle as a result of the construction and operation of the Project 5 Management plans Management and mitigation measures designed to avoid and, if this is not possible, minimise potential impacts to the Fitzroy River turtle and white- throated snapping turtle during the planning and design, construction, and commissioning and operation phases of the Project.
 This section also details monitoring, responsible parties, reporting and corrective action requirements

-2. Regulatory and policy framework
+Regulatory and policy framework

-The Fitzroy River turtle SMP has been developed under guidance from and in accordance with the Commonwealth, State and local government legislation detailed in Table 2-1.
+The Fitzroy River turtle and white-throated snapping turtle SMP has been developed under guidance from, and in accordance with, the Commonwealth, State and local government legislation detailed in Table 2-1.

-Table 2-1 Regulatory framework relevant to the Fitzroy River turtle SMP
+Table 2-1 Regulatory framework relevant to the Fitzroy River turtle and white-throated snapping turtle SMP

-Legislation Summary Commonw ealth legislat ion EPBC Act The EPBC Act provides a legal framew ork to protect and manage matters of 'National Environmental Significance' (NES).
+Legislation Summary Commonwealth legisl Commonwealth legislation EPBC Act The EPBC Act provides a legal framework to protect and manage matters of 'National Environmental Significance' (NES).
 Matters of NES include: nationally and internationally important flora, fauna, ecological communities and heritage places.
 Approval is required for any project impacting on matters of NES.
-The Fitzroy River turtle is listed as vulnerable under the EPBC Act.
-In deciding whether to approve an action having a significant impact on a threatened species the Minister must among other things have regard to approved conservation advice for the species 1.
-This SMP has been developed having regard to the approved conservation advice for the Fitzroy River turtle.
-It is expected that the Fitzroy River turtle SMP will be adopted as a condition to the approval of the Project by the Commonwealth Minister as is evidenced in similar projects such as the Connors River Dam and Pipeline Project.
-EPBC Act Environmental Offset Policy The EPBC Act Environmental Offset Policy outlines the Commonw ealth Government's position on the use of environmental offsets to compensate for adverse impacts on matters of NES protected under the EPBC Act.
+The Fitzroy River turtle is listed as 'vulnerable' under the EPBC Act, and the white- throated snapping turtle is listed as 'critically endangered' under the EPC Act.
+In deciding whether to approve an action having a significant impact on a threatened species the Minister must among other things have regard to approved conservation advice for the species 1 .
+This SMP has been developed having regard to the approved conservation advice for the Fitzroy River turtle and white-throated snapping turtle.
+It is expected that the Fitzroy River turtle and white-throated snapping turtle SMP will be adopted as a condition to the approval of the Project by the Commonwealth Minister, as is evidenced in similar projects such as the Connors River Dam and Pipeline Project.
+EPBC Act Environmental Offset Policy The EPBC Act Environmental Offset Policy outlines the Commonwealth Government's position on the use of environmental offsets to compensate for adverse impacts on matters of NES protected under the EPBC Act.
 Offsets seek to provide a net environmental gain through targeted actions both direct and indirect.
 The term 'environmental offset' refers to measures that compensate for the residual adverse impacts of an action on the environment after the implementation of avoidance and mitigation measures.
-Offsets are required under the EPBC Act Environmental Offset Policy if residual impacts are determined to be significant as defined in the Matters of National Environmental Significance - Significant impact guidelines 1.1 (DoE 2013).
-Residual impacts to the Fitzroy River turtle as a result of the Project will require offsetting under the policy (Volume 2, Chapter 14 Offsets).
-State legislation Environmental Protection Act 1994 (EP Act) and subordinate legislation The EP Act outlines principles of ecologically sustainable development and the concept of General Environmental Duty (GED) as a foundation for individuals and organisations to avoid environmental harm.
-To prevent environmental harm, the GED established under s.319 of the EP Act must be observed and activities must be undertaken with due diligence.
-The GED states, "a person must not carry out any activity that causes or is likely to cause environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm".
-To act with due diligence, the parties must show that the environmental risk associated with the aspect has been assessed and minimised where possible.
+Offsets are required under the EPBC Act Environmental Offset Policy if residual impacts are determined to be significant as defined in the Matters of National Environmental Significance - Significant impact guidelines 1.1 (Department of the Environment 2013).
+Residual impacts to both the Fitzroy River turtle and white-throated snapping turtle as a result of the Project will require offsetting under the policy.